Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 # The Game Boy Mini Flashable Camera - a friendly fork
 **A license free small flashable version of the original Game Boy Camera.
-A fork I've made for my own use but I assume it can be helpful to anyone.**
+A fork I've made for my own use but I assume it can be helpful to anyone wanting to do the mod without having to seek for help.**

 ![](/Images/Short_board.jpg)